-We hiked up the Aasvoëlkrans trail in Montagu, a short but very rewarding hike up a small ridge with great views of the surrounding mountains, beautiful rocky cliffs, the cute town and Cogmanskloof.
+The hike along Aasvoëlkrans Hiking Trail in Montagu is a short but very rewarding hike up a small ridge.
+There are great views of the surrounding mountains, the beautiful rocky cliffs, over the cute town of Montagu and into Cogmanskloof.

 Tips for Aasvoëlkrans Hike in Montagu